At least 500 Palestinians killed following Israeli air strike on Gaza hospital on eve of Biden visit

 ‘Violation of international laws’

-Taking to social media platform X, World Health Organisation Director General Tedros Adhanom Ghebreyesus condemned the deadly attack.
+Taking to social media platform X, World Health Organisation Director General Tedros Adhanom Ghebreyesus condemned today’s deadly hospital bombing in Gaza.
 He called for the “immediate protection of civilians” and for Israel’s “evacuation orders to be reversed”.

+UN High Commissioner for Human Rights Volker Turk termed today’s incident “totally unacceptable”.

+“Hospitals are sacrosanct & must be protected at all cost,” he said and called on all the states with influence to do everything in their power to end the violence and killings.

 Tamara al-Rifai, from the UN Relief and Works Agency, told Al Jazeera that was there was “direct Israeli fire” on the al-Ahli Arab Hospital and another refugee centre in the area.